Let´s paint the town green

 Brynhildur Gudmundsdottir – The Hotel Manager

-Ms. Brynhildur Gudmundsdottir has been the Hotel Manager at Icelandair Hotel Reykjavik Natura since October, 2013.
+Mrs. Brynhildur Gudmundsdottir has been the Hotel Manager at Icelandair Hotel Reykjavik Natura since October, 2013.
 Brynhildur, or Binna as we call her, despite her young age, has worked for the Hotel Group for many years and has gained extensive experience in different departments and hotels.
 Binna knows her way around Reykjavik Natura where she worked as a receptionist at Hotel Loftleidir (Reykjavik Natura's previous name) and Hotel Esja, Icelandair Hotels Reservation Centre and later as a Conference Manager at Hotel Loftleidir until the Nordica Hotel opened in 2003.
 As a Conference Manager, she led the development of the new and impressive Conference Department at Nordica Hotel for 8 years.
-For the last 2 years, she has worked as the Reception Manager at Hilton Reykjavik Nordica, now she returns to her roots at Icelandair Hotel Reykjavik Natura as the new Hotel Manager.
-Binna is married to Orlygur Audunsson and they have a 6 year old son, Gudmundur Thor.
+For two years she worked as the Reception Manager at Hilton Reykjavik Nordica.
+Today she has returned to her roots at Icelandair Hotel Reykjavik Natura as the Hotel Manager.
+Binna is married to Orlygur Audunsson and they have a son, Gudmundur Thor.

 Activities at Icelandair Hotel Reykjavik Natura

 In addition to the abundance of outdoor activities in the surrounding area, Icelandair Hotel Reykjavik Natura places special emphasis on making sure that its guests have plenty to do within the hotel complex.
-A variety of entertainment is available such as regular film screenings in English and Icelandic, as well as the weekly reading sessions of Icelandic Bedtime Stories, where guests are encouraged to wear their pajamas and snuggle up under a blanket with a hot chocolate in hand.
+A variety of entertainment is available such as regular film screenings in English and Icelandic, as well as the weekly reading sessions of Icelandic Bedtime Stories, where guests are encouraged to wear their pajamas and snuggle up under a blanket.

-There is an onsite spa called Soley Natura Spa with a pool, sauna, hot tub, fitness centre, and an array of beauty treatments.
-There is also a restaurant and bar located in the hotel and guests can enjoy live music every Thursday.
+There is an onsite spa called Sóley Natura Spa with an array of massages and beauty treatments, a warm relaxation pool, sauna, hot tub and fitness center.
+There is also an in-house restaurant and bar called Satt.

 - Check-in is at 14:00 or later, the day of arrival.
 Check-out is before 12:00 noon on the day of departure.